bbaserdem/qmk_firmware/users/bbaserdem/README.md

 My userspace code for my various keyboards; available here.

+# Todo

+- [x] Merge tapdance, macro and unicode into process.
+- [ ] Fix general naming and clean the code
+- [ ] Transition to new layers
+- [ ] Revamp RGB light codes
+- [ ] Fix music mode codes

 # Keyboards

 A list of my code accross the QMK repo accessible here.